MultiMC/Launcher/BUILD.md

 1. Run the Qt installer
 2. Choose a place to install Qt (C:\Qt is the default),
 3. Choose the components you want to install
-    - You need Qt 5.6 (32 bit) ticked,
+    - You need Qt 6.5 ticked.
-    - You need Tools/Qt Creator ticked,
+    - You need Tools/Qt Creator ticked.
+    - You need The extra Core5Compat library ticked.
     - Other components are selected by default, you can untick them if you don't need them.
 4. Accept the license agreements,
 5. Double check the install details and then click "Install"
     - Installation can take a very long time, go grab a cup of tea or something and let it work.

-### Installing OpenSSL
-1. Download .zip file from the link above.
-2. Unzip and add the directory to PATH, so CMake can find it.

 ### Installing CMake
 1. Run the CMake installer,